Yandex Cloud

 2. Install kubectl on the auxiliary VM.

-5. Create a Managed Service for Kubernetes managing cluster with a public IP address and a node group.
+5. Create a Managed Service for Kubernetes management cluster with a public IP address and a node group.
 You will need this cluster to deploy the new cluster using the Cluster API and to manage the cluster infrastructure.

 Tip